 16. Share the road

-You should also keep in mind that there are pedestrians using the road.
+You should also keep in mind that pedestrians are using the road.
 Be kind enough to give them way where possible.
 Respect pathways used by pedestrians and do all you can to keep off.

 17. Be careful while reversing